smikhalevski/flyweight-dom/README.md

 }
 ```

-When you read the `childNodes` or `children` properties for the first time an array of nodes is created and then stored
+When the `childNodes` or `children` properties are accessed for the first time,
-on the node instance.
-Later when you modify child nodes using `appendChild`, `removeChild` or any other method, these
+a [`NodeList`](https://smikhalevski.github.io/flyweight-dom/classes/flyweight-dom.NodeList.html) is created and then
-arrays are updated which may introduce a performance impact.
+stored on the node instance.